spacetelescope/slitlessutils/docs/calib.rst

 	\frac{\lambda-\lambda_0}{\lambda_1-\lambda_0} & \text{for } \lambda_0\leq\lambda\leq\lambda_1 \\
 	0 & \text{for } \lambda_1<\lambda\end{array}\right.

 and the parameters :math:`\lambda_0, \lambda_1` are the lower and upper bounds (respectively) for which the flat-field cube is defined.
-See :numref:`figure #flatfield` below for a schematic layout of this polynomial flat field.
-Additionally, users may also specify a *gray flat* (typically derived from a direct image flat field, which is effectively just a single level in :numref:`figure #flatfield`) or a unity flat (effectively ignoring the flat-field correction entirely).
+See :numref:`flatfield` below for a schematic layout of this polynomial flat field.
+Additionally, users may also specify a *gray flat* (typically derived from a direct image flat field, which is effectively just a single level in :numref:`flatfield`) or a unity flat (effectively ignoring the flat-field correction entirely).
 See:

 * Unity flat field: :class :`~slitlessutils.core.wfss.config.UnityFlatField()`
 * Gray flat field: :class :`~slitlessutils.core.wfss.config.ImageFlatField()`